zeyad-mansour/reCAPTCHA-v2-Automator/README.md

 Automates the completion of Google's reCAPTCHA v2 visual challenges.

-This README will be updated later.
+This project was created over the course of 7 hours for the [2022 High School I/O hackathon](https://hack.osu.edu/hs/2022/).

-Demo API can be found at [https://zeyadmansour.com/hsiohackathon](https://zeyadmansour.com/hsiohackathon) (no longer active).
+Demo API can be found [here](https://zeyadmansour.com/hsiohackathon) (no longer active).

 ## Installation